Thomas Francis Edwards: "Bethesda Butcher" murders

 Twelve days later, on January 28, the body of 33-year-old school teacher Catherine O'Brien Kalberer was found on the back seat of a neighbor's car right in front of her apartment in Bethesda - her throat had been slashed and she had suffered a total of 124 wounds to her chest and legs.
 The entire residence was smeared with blood, with a blood-stained knife being found in one of the rooms.
 Kalberer had been reported missing just a day prior, as she had failed to arrive at her new workplace at the Takoma Park Junior High School in the District of Columbia.
-The coroner would later reveal that Kalberer had mostly likely been hit on the back of the head while returning home from grocery shopping, after which she was dragged inside the apartment's kitchen and had her throat slashed with one of the knives.
+The coroner would later reveal that Kalberer had most likely been hit on the back of the head while returning home from grocery shopping, after which she was dragged inside the apartment's kitchen and had her throat slashed with one of the knives.
 After this, the killer stabbed her six times in the abdomen and three times in the chest, leaving her to bleed to death.
 Even after this, he then dragged the body to the bedroom, where he continued slashing it for at least half an hour.

 On February 2, 1970, 18-year-old FBI clerk Donna Sue Oglesby was found stabbed to death at her residential apartment in Alexandria, Virginia.
 She was found completely nude and with multiple stab wounds on her body, with a pair of three-inch sewing scissors lodged in one of the wounds.
 Due to the similarities in brutality and victim profile to the cases in Maryland, this led to public speculation that they were all related, despite reservations from authorities to link the Oglesby case to the others.